sabbir-ahmed12/ML-bangla-digit-classification/README.md

 - To improve accuracy of bangla digit classification.

 ### Reference
-@inproceedings{rabby2018ekush,
-  title={Ekush: A multipurpose and multitype comprehensive database for online off-line bangla handwritten characters}, author={Rabby, AKM and Haque, Sadeka and Islam, Md and Abujar, Sheikh and Hossain, Syed Akhter and others}, booktitle={International conference on recent trends in image processing and pattern recognition}, pages={149--158}, year={2018}, organization={Springer}
+[1] Rabby, A. K. M., et al. "Ekush: A multipurpose and multitype comprehensive database for online off-line bangla handwritten characters."
+International conference on recent trends in image processing and pattern recognition.
+Springer, Singapore, 2018.
-}